are the questions we are most frequently asked by people inquiring

 Therefore, the part-time agent rarely becomes successful enough to make

 the switch.
-(CENTURY 21 Kreuser and Seiler has only full time agents,
+(CENTURY 21 Kreuser & Seiler, Ltd. has only full time agents,

 but other real estate companies will consider hiring part-time agents).
 It is sometimes possible for a part-time agent to team up with a full-time agent or function as an assistant.